CocoCaoJinglu/Capstone/README.md

 # Capstone
-capstone project for graduating from Yale-NUS College as a Mathematical, Computational and Statistical Sciences major
+Capstone project for graduating from Yale-NUS College as a Mathematical, Computational and Statistical Sciences major Supervised by Prof Robby Tan, with insightful guidance from Prof Emanuel Mayer.